 When establishing a practical internal audit schedule, organizations need to review several things.
 They should understand their processes, management systems, and other relevant requirements.

 From there, they can set a schedule in place that fits their needs.
-Rarely is there a need to audit every process all at once.
+There is rarely a need to audit every process all at once.
 It is more practical to spread internal audits throughout the year.

 Auditing too much at once is a daunting task that only leads to errors in reporting.